Best and Cheapest Homeowners Insurance in North Carolina

 Getting homeowners insurance quotes in North Carolina is easy with Clovered.
 You can compare several policies at once to find the right plan at the right price.
 We’re an experienced property casualty insurance company that has helped thousands throughout the country find coverage.

 If you have questions or need any help along the way, our team of licensed agents would love to assist you.
-We’re available by phone at 833-255-4117 during business hours, or you can email us at [email protected].
+We’re available by phone at 833-255-4117 during business hours, or you can email us at agent@clovered.com.
 We’d be happy to assist you with your North Carolina homeowners insurance quote.

+One of the best ways to find the right homeowners policy is to use an insurance agency in North Carolina.
 There are two types of insurance agents.
 A captive agent works for a provider and will only offer coverage options from that one company.
 On the other hand, an independent agent isn’t tied to working with a sole carrier.
 Once you give them enough information, they can look around for you among several companies to find the best policy for you.

+Independent insurance agents have region-specific knowledge, insight, and experience to help you find the right policy for your needs.
 Clovered is an independent insurance agency.
-We partner with many of the best home insurance companies in North Carolina.
-If you don’t find what you’re looking for with our online quoting platform, our team of agents is ready to help you find cheap homeowners insurance in North Carolina.
+We partner with many of the best home insurers in the Tar Heel state.
+If you have any questions when using our online quoting platform, our team of North Carolina insurance agents is on standby, ready to help you resolve your issues and secure the right coverage.

 We partner with the nation's top homeowners insurance companies so you can get a custom policy at an affordable price.